← Back to Void Crusade

 Every battle follows a structured sequence of phases:

-1. Leader Duels — if your Captain or Champion is deployed and the enemy has a leader, a one-on-one duel occurs before the main battle.
+1. Leader Duels — if your Captain or an Officer is deployed and the enemy has a leader, a one-on-one duel occurs before the main battle.

 2. Steel Rain (if selected) — warship cargo deploys ground troops via drop pods at Round 0 with impact damage.
 Only warship cargo (escorts, cruisers, capitals) contributes — transports do not.